 - You gain instant access to all past Motley Fool’s Stock Advisor recommendations

-On top of that, they will continue to monitor and track the recommended stocks and send you updates whenever there is any.
+On top of that, they will continue to monitor and track the recommended stocks and send you updates whenever there are any.

 When they decide that it’s no longer a stock that is worth holding, they will send you a “Sell” alert as well.